 Falls — Nearly 39 percent of construction worker deaths are a result of falls, primarily from roofs, scaffolding, and ladders.
 The vast majority of these are from heights greater than six feet.

 Struck by object – Objects striking workers, which account for nearly 10 percent of deaths, are also the leading cause of death for younger workers – those younger than 24.

 Electrocutions – Electrocutions account for 8.6 percent of construction deaths, but also can cause severe burns, brain injury, and cardiac arrest.

 Caught-in/between – More than 7 percent of construction workers are killed “by getting caught in or compressed by equipment or objects, and struck, caught, or crushed in collapsing structure, equipment, or material,” according to the Occupational Safety and Health Administration.

-Even though you might be eligible for workers’ compensation for personal injuries suffered on the jobsite, you also could be entitled to receive additional compensation against third parties, including equipment manufacturers, contractors, and property owners, who might have contributed to your injuries through simple negligence or recklessness.
-Burg Simpson’s accident lawyers are committed to helping injured construction workers, or the survivors of workers who died on the job.
-Contact Burg Simpson’s construction accident attorneys today at 720-500-5995 or fill out our Free Case Evaluation form.
+Even though you might be eligible for workers’ compensation for personal injuries suffered on the jobsite, you also could be entitled to receive additional compensation against third parties, including equipment manufacturers, contractors, and property owners, who might have contributed to your injuries through simple negligenct or reckless actions.
+Burg Simpson’s accident lawyers are committed to helping injured construction workers, or the survivors of workers who died on the job receive the compensation they deserve to be awarded.
+Contact Burg Simpson’s office of construction accident attorneys today at 720-500-5995 or fill out our Free Case Consultation form.